Crisp bi-G\"{o}del modal logic and its paraconsistent expansion: Axiomatisation of and

 \section{Axiomatisation of $\KbiG$ and $\KGsquare$}

 We are now finally ready to formulate Hilbert-style calculi for crisp $\KbiG$ and $\KGsquare$ and prove their completeness.
 Our completeness proof follows the approach of~\cite{CaicedoRodriguez2015} and~\cite{RodriguezVidal2021}.
-Note, however, that we cannot completely copy the original proof from~\cite{RodriguezVidal2021} because it employs that \begin{enumerate} \item G\"{o}del modal logic has deduction theorem; \item the entailment in G\"{o}del logic can be \emph{equivalently} defined either as preservation of the order on $[0,1]$ or as preservation of $1$ as the designated value. \end{enumerate} Neither of these is true of modal expansions of $\biG$.
-First of all, $\HGtriangle$ has only $\triangle$ deduction theorem.
-Second, note that $p$ entails $\triangle p$ if $1$ is the designated value but, of course, $p\not\models_{\biG}\triangle p$.
+Note, however, that we cannot completely copy the original proof from~\cite{RodriguezVidal2021} because it employs that the entailment in G\"{o}del logic can be \emph{equivalently} defined either as preservation of the order on $[0,1]$ or as preservation of $1$ as the designated value.
+This, however, is not true of modal expansions of $\biG$ as we have seen in Remarks~\ref{rem:1preservationentailment} and~\ref{rem:trianglededuction}

 We begin with the calculus for $\KbiG$ which we dub $\HKbiG$. \begin{definition}[$\HKbiG$ --- Hilbert-style calculus for $\KbiG$] The calculus has the following axiom schemas and rules. \begin{description} \item[$\biG$:] All substitution instances of $\HGtriangle$ theorems and rules. \item[$\mathbf{0}$:] ${\sim}\lozenge\mathbf{0}$ \item[K:] $\Box(\phi\rightarrow\chi)\rightarrow(\Box\phi\rightarrow\Box\chi)$; $\lozenge(\phi\vee\chi)\rightarrow(\lozenge\phi\vee\lozenge\chi)$ \item[FS:] $\lozenge(\phi\rightarrow\chi)\rightarrow(\Box\phi\rightarrow\lozenge\chi)$; $(\lozenge\phi\rightarrow\Box\chi)\rightarrow\Box(\phi\rightarrow\chi)$ \item[${\sim}\triangle\lozenge$:] ${\sim}\triangle(\lozenge\phi\rightarrow\lozenge\chi)\rightarrow\lozenge{\sim}\triangle(\phi\rightarrow\chi)$ \item[Cr:] $\Box(\phi\vee\chi)\rightarrow(\Box\phi\vee\lozenge\chi)$; $\triangle\Box\phi\rightarrow\Box\triangle\phi$ \item[nec:] $\dfrac{\vdash\phi}{\vdash\Box\phi}$; $\dfrac{\vdash\phi\rightarrow\chi}{\vdash\lozenge\phi\rightarrow\lozenge\chi}$ \end{description} \end{definition}